5/14/2025

 speaker

 Maybe just one illustrative point.
 So to Paul's discussion of the deep volatility here, this group will recall that in our last earnings call we gave guidance on Q1 in the waning days of the quarter.
 And we were characterizing one aspect of the volatility as being the trade-off between two opposing forces.
 Customers looking to accelerate their receipt of shipments while they had visibility into funding.
-And another group of customers who were delaying taking a receipt of orders and placing new orders also because of uncertainty in their funding.
-In our Q1 results here, you can see that where we guided to $5 million, again in the waning days of the quarter, we delivered considerably more than that.
+And another group of customers who were delaying taking receipt of orders and placing new orders, also because of uncertainty in their funding.
+In our Q1 results here, you can see that where we guided to $5 million, again, in the waning days of the quarter, we delivered considerably more than that.
 And so in that period, we saw a significant surge in late orders go out the door.
-The uncertainty and the volatility really combine to create a picture that's difficult to forecast, but still preserves the view that the ZSpace product is in high demand and in schools.
-And our end customers are really just trying to figure out what the timing and the specific funding sources now apply to ZSpace will be.
-Does that help,
+The uncertainty and the volatility really combine to create a picture that's difficult to forecast. but still preserves the view that the zSpace product is in high demand in schools, and our end customers are really just trying to figure out what the timing and the specific funding sources that will apply to zSpace will be.
+Does that help, Alex?

 speaker